hgploutz/coding-dojo-bootcamp-repo/.ipynb_checkpoints/README-checkpoint.md

   <img src = "https://github.com/hgploutz/food-sales-predictions/blob/main/HighVisShap.png">
 </p>

-We start by predicting that sales will be around 2,145.
-Then, we adjust this prediction based on specific characteristics of our outlets and items.
+We start by a baseline of 2,145.
+Then, we adjust this prediction based on specific characteristics of our outlets and items and wind up with a prediction of 361.28.
+That's quite a decrease!!

-For example, if an outlet is a type 1 Grocery Store, we would expect our sales to go up, increasing our prediction to 361.28.
-This isn't about "winning" or "losing," but about how this particular type of store tends to increase sales.
+The reason it decreased so much was that if the type was "Grocery Store" then it would drive the predicition sharply downwards by about 1600.

-On the flip side, if an outlet was established in 1985, our sales prediction goes down a bit.
-Again, it's not that this feature is "losing," it just tends to decrease our prediction of what sales will be.
+On the flip side, if an outlet was established in 1985, our sales prediction increases, to up the predicition by about 150.

 **Lime Tabular Explanation**